jennah1016/COMP398/README.md

 2024/04/01 update:
-  -added charset and viewport attributes to all HTML documents -connected first JS iteration to survey.html, primary function was to understand how JS and HTML work together
+  -added charset and viewport attributes to all HTML documents -connected first JS iteration to survey.html, primary goal was to understand how JS and HTML work together

 2024/03/27 update:
   -revised sample plant profile, which still needs formatting revision at the time of its upload.
 CSS stylesheet is also revised to take these changes into consideration.